-The Gangotri Glacier in Uttarakhand, India is the prime feeder of freshwater to the mighty Mother Ganges.
-Now experts want to know if it’s disappearing,
+The Gangotri Glacier in Uttarakhand, India, is the prime feeder of freshwater to the mighty Mother Ganges.
+Now experts want to know if , and why, it’s disappearing.

 Berinder and Karin are hidden under their loads with only their legs peeking out, pulling them relentlessly onward and upward.
 Our scattered porter team is a ragged line, coloured bulbs weaving in and out of rocks and ice, disappearing and then reappearing.